scopely/shudder/README.md

 It can also detect when a spot instance has been scheduled for termination, using the [instance termination notice](https://aws.amazon.com/blogs/aws/new-ec2-spot-instance-termination-notices/) available in instance metadata.
-The same configured endpoint will be hit if a a scheduled termination of a spot instance is detected.
+The same configured endpoint will be hit if a scheduled termination of a spot instance is detected.

 ## Usage